 What is Popcorn Time and how does it work?

 Popcorn Time is of course that hip program on the internet, that allows you to watch all movies free of charge.
 But how does it actually work?
 Popcorn Time is an open source program that uses BitTorrent.
 It is therefore super-fast and for the media industry and the authorities difficult to stop.

-Traditional downloading or streaming is gradually being replaced by P2P
+Traditional downloading is gradually being replaced by P2P

 In these modern times in which many files like movies and videos become larger all the time, it takes longer to download them.
 But now there is a new way developed that allows users to download and stream large files much faster.

 With traditional downloading or streaming a file is being send in consecutive pieces from one large computer or server to your computer.
 When more people download or stream, this server has to send the same stream of consecutive pieces of file at the same time to all these people.
 The server is doing much double work and is limited in its capacities.
 With P2P this works completely different and much more efficient.

 P2P Sharing explained

 BitTorrent that is used by Popcorn Time is a P2P sharing software.
 P2P means Peer to Peer in which ‘peer’ means ‘fellow user’, which is a user that also wants to download or stream files.